rohithpr/clouder-lite/README.md

 # clouder-lite

+##### Note: Undergoing some major changes.
+The app is broken at the momemt.

-A simple Python3-Flask application to turn a machine into a cloud storage system over Wi-Fi.
+A simple Python3-Flask application to turn a computer into a cloud storage system over Wi-Fi.

 Use this app to start a server on your laptop and upload files from a phone or another laptop over Wi-Fi.